 This defers your mortgage payments for 3 months, giving you breathing space during this lockdown period.
 Once your mortgage payment holiday has begun, it is assumed that you, in turn, will provide relief from the rental payments for your tenants.

-You might not have gone ahead with this as you’re worried about it affecting your credit rating but you should be aware that an ‘emergency payment freeze’ has been confirmed by the credit agencies Equifax, TransUnion and Experian.
+You might not have gone ahead with this as you’re worried about it affecting your credit rating.
+However, an ‘emergency payment freeze’ has been confirmed by the credit agencies Equifax, TransUnion and Experian.
 This protects your credit score so that it will remain the same if you decide to opt for a 3-month payment holiday.

-To qualify, you need to be up-to-date with your mortgage payments and confirm that your tenants are finding it hard to pay their rent.
-Many lenders have now provided the facility for online payment holiday applications so check your lender’s website first rather than trying to get through to them on the phone.
-Lenders are doing their best to process mortgage payment holidays as quickly as possible but please bear in mind that they currently have a huge volume of requests to process.
+To qualify, you need to be up-to-date with your mortgage payments.
+You also need to confirm that your tenants are finding it hard to pay their rent.
+Many lenders have now provided the facility for online payment holiday applications.
+Therefore, check your lender’s website first rather than trying to get through to them on the phone.
+Lenders are doing their best to process mortgage payment holidays as quickly as possible.
+However, please bear in mind that they currently have a huge volume of requests to process.

 Are you already in arrears?